 We use what’s called a zero-based budget.
 That means you assign jobs for every single dollar you bring in each month, and the bottom line of your budget will equal zero.

 We take our income and pay all our expenses, including what we budget for food, our sinking funds, our tithe/giving, and anything else we are anticipating for the month.

-I haven’t mentioned the best part yet….when you create a budget you are the boss.
+But the best part is that when you create a budget, you are the boss.